syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/mail-merge/mail-merge-for-nested-groups.md

 By executing the above code example, it generates the resultant Word document as follows.

 ![Output Word document of mapping field of ancestor group](../MailMerge_images/generated-mapping-word-document-in-file-formats.png)

+## Online Demo

+* Explore how to do a mail merge for a nested group in a Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/nestedmailmerge#/material3).